Fairmont Cocktails of the Rockies – To Go

-This tipple trifecta was created by Nils Schabert, regional manager of mixology for Fairmont Hotels & Resorts in Canada’s Western Mountain Region.
+This tipple trifecta of cocktails was created by Nils Schabert, regional manager of mixology for Fairmont Hotels & Resorts in Canada’s Western Mountain Region.
 “These cocktails represent each hotel in its’ unique environment, showcasing the exceptional experience that we provide for our guests,” stated Schabert.
 “Now our guests have the opportunity to take a piece of their Fairmont experience home, to share it with friends and family, or to simply savour it a little longer.”

 Iconic Peak, Fairmont Chateau Lake Louise

-The Iconic Peak cocktail represents the surroundings of the iconic Lake Louise, and nature’s transformation throughout the year.
-The color symbolizes the late evening sun embracing its red and purple glow over Fairmont Chateau Lake Louise when sinking behind the majestic mountain range.
+The Iconic Peak cocktail reflects the natural beauty of Lake Louise and the changing seasons.
+Its vibrant colour mirrors the late evening sun as it casts red and purple hues over Fairmont Chateau Lake Louise before slipping behind the surrounding mountains.

 Emerald Glow, Fairmont Jasper Park Lodge